ArmanSingh1994/Fall2019/assignment3.md

 11. Test, validate.
 12. Focus on parts that could be improved.
 	- heading and image in the header: consider using positioning instead of flexbox [https://www.w3schools.com/css/css_positioning.asp](https://www.w3schools.com/css/css_positioning.asp)
-	- favourite photos: consider using grid [https://www.w3schools.com/css/tryit.asp?filename=trycss_grid_display_inline-grid](https://www.w3schools.com/css/tryit.asp?filename=trycss_grid_display_inline-grid)
+	- favourite photos: consider using grid [https://www.w3schools.com/css/tryit.asp?filename=trycss_grid_display_inline-grid](https://www.w3schools.com/css/tryit.asp?filename=trycss_grid_display_inline-grid) *Note* You will need to add a generic container `<div class="grid-container">` around the images and classify the images as needed.
 13. Add blog form to the forum page, replacing the content of the section.
 14. Style the form.
 more to come...